environet/environet/doc/30_data_node.md

   - Relative path inside docker folder: If measurement files are stored under `[Environet docker directory]/docker/measurements` directory, the line would read:`LOCAL_DATA_DIR=./measurements`
   - Relative path somewhere else: If measurement files are stored under `[Environet docker directory]/measurements` directory, the line would read:`LOCAL_DATA_DIR=../measurements`

+# Updates

+After updating your deployment, you need to run `./environet data plugin migrate`, to run config migrations that might be included in the update.

 ## Creating configurations

 Run `./environet data plugin create` to start an interactive script, that will guide you through creating an uploader plugin configuration.